 SPENCER FOUNDATION AWARDS GRANT FOR THE RESEARCH OF EDUCATION AND MINDFULNESS TO TRAVIS RESEARCH INSTITUTE

 Fuller Theological Seminary’s Travis Research Institute (TRI) received a $49,909 research grant from the Spencer Foundation to study the benefits of mindfulness in improving academic and social emotional functioning in minority youths.
 The study is led by Dr. Joey Fung, assistant professor at Fuller’s School of Psychology, in collaboration with Dr. Anna Lau, professor of…

 "The ones who wrote the books."

 Students often say they come to Fuller to learn from “the ones who wrote the books” they’re already reading.
 Our outstanding faculty are leaders in their fields and among the world’s most published and influential scholars.
 They’re actively involved in varying forms of ministry and outreach, staying in touch with the needs of the church and world locally and globally.
 Whether in a physical classroom or online, our professors care about and invest themselves deeply in both the academic and spiritual formation of their students.
-Fuller’s cadre of over 100 regular faculty, whose bios are accessible from this page, is supplemented by a number of highly qualified adjunct and affiliate faculty members who enrich our curriculum with their own areas of expertise.

 Our current faculty build upon the outstanding scholarship of our emeritus faculty, whose leadership continues to influence the church and its mission worldwide.